 The model for storing units of data determines how data is organized internally, which impacts ease of use, cost and performance of storage and retrieval requests.

 Structured: Data stored in tables with predefined fields, as is typical of SQL based database management systems, lends itself well to flexible and dynamic queries, where the full range of query types may not be be known a priori.
-A prominent example of a structured datastore is IndexedDB in the browser.
+A prominent example of a structured datastore in the browser is IndexedDB.

 Key/Value: Key/Value datastores, and related NoSQL databases, offer the ability to store and retrieve unstructured data indexed by a unique key.
 Key/Value datastores are like hash tables in that they allow constant-time access to indexed, opaque data.
 Prominent examples of key/value datastores are the Cache API in the browser and Apache Cassandra on the server.